Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 Essentially, this means that those who use L-tyrosine might be better able to shift between thoughts and tasks than those who do not take this amino acid.

 This might be due to L-tyrosine’s connection with dopamine, which is known for stimulating cognitive flexibility.

-In 2011, one study revealed that the majority of its participants (77%, to be exact) benefitted from using L-tyrosine alone.
+According to NCBI, in 2011, one study revealed that the majority of its participants (77%, to be exact) benefitted from using L-tyrosine alone.

 Finally, L-tyrosine is becoming more frequently found in supplements used by athletes.

 Since it seems to promote a better focus on tasks at hand, athletes find benefit in this amino acid as they use it to fluidly switch between exercise tasks and intensities.

 L-tyrosine is most commonly used by those looking to boost their cognitive performances.

 Those who use it want to reap the benefits that come with clearer cognitive processing and task mitigation.

 The subject of L-tyrosine and the thyroid deserves specific attention here since it is so commonly used by those with thyroid issues.